Silas' Library

 Infantry Manuals

-Silas' Manual of Battalion Drill (2d Edition, 2008).
-View and print this FREE, thirty two page, double sided manual of battalion drill.
-This is the former manual of drill for the Army of Tennessee of the North South Alliance.
+Booklet of Battalion Drill (2d Edition, 2008).
+View and print this FREE, sixty-eight page booklet of battalion drill.
+This is the manual of drill for the former Army of Tennessee (AoT) of the old North South Alliance (NSA).

-Silas' Booklet about Guards, Pickets, Camps and Marches (2009).
-View and print this FREE, fourteen page, double sided booklet of procedures.
+Booklet about Guards, Pickets, Camps and Marches (2009).
+View and print this FREE, fifty-six page booklet of procedures.

-Baxter's The Volunteer's Manual: Containing Full Instructions for the Recruit, in the Schools of the Soldier and Squad by Lt.
-Col. DeWitt Clinton Baxter (1861)
+The Volunteer's Manual: Containing Full Instructions for the Recruit, in the Schools of the Soldier and Squad (1861)

 Baxter's The Volunteer's Manual by Lt.Col.
 Baxter (1861) - from the 2d Wisconsin website